Supply chain strategic planning and modeling for decision-support

 Although Excel is one of the most common tools in supply chain management, it has limitations.
 Spreadsheets fail to describe all intricacies of a supply chain network, connections between its elements, and factors that could affect operations.

-More complex computer supply chain models allow a company to create different scenarios, compare them with each other, choose the best one, and justify the chosen decision.
-To build such models, software for supply chain strategic and tactical planning could be used, and anyLogistix is an example of such software.
+More complex computer supply chain models allow a company to create different scenarios, compare them with each other, choose the best solution, and justify the choice.
+To build these models, companies could use supply chain planning software could be used, and anyLogistix is an example of such a tool.

 Supply chain model for strategic planning – with facility location example

 A strategic model operates with generalized and aggregated data, and the re-planning cycle is relatively long (from several months to a year or more).
-How does it work?
+So, how does it work?

 Suppose you have a real management problem.
 For example, this could be a facility location problem where you are trying to decide where to locate facilities and which quantities should be shipped from the facilities to the markets.